These are the Colours Your Eyes Can’t See

 This experiment – which it is not recommended you try at home – involved subjects staring at an image made up of two strips: one red and one green.
 The subjects’ heads were stabilised with a chin rest and their eye movements were tracked using a camera.
 The images moved with their eye movements to ensure their eyes remained fixed on the opposing colours and they received a continuous wavelength of light.

-Our eyes, with their over two million working parts, allow us to see a vast range of colours – but it isn’t the only way to see the world.
-Perhaps a day in the life of a mantis shrimp would open our eyes to other ways of seeing, and just how colourful the world can be.
+With over two million working parts, our complex eyes allow us to see a vast range of colour – so many that it can be impossible to imagine that there could be more.
+And yet, a day in the life of a mantis shrimp would certainly open our eyes to just how colourful the world can be.